 This service area definition also aligns with the counties included in the service area definition for the GFH Medical Staff Development Plan (MSDP)2.
-It is important to note that recent analysis of patient origin for the entire GFH health system revealed that approximately 50% of our total patient volume came from suburban areas, including our Primary Service Area and points south.
+It is important to note that an analysis of 2018 patient origin for the entire GFH health system revealed that approximately 50% of our total patient volume came from suburban areas, including our Primary Service Area and points south.
+Nearly 47% of total patient volume came from rural areas, mainly to the North, East and West of Glens Falls.